-Hypersensitivity reaction (HSR) can occur in genetically-susceptible persons who receive abacavir and can be life-threatening if the drug is not stopped immediately.
-It can be prevented by testing for this susceptibility before the drug is used.
-It may occur 1-6 weeks after starting the drug in susceptible persons.
+Hypersensitivity reaction (HSR) can happen in people who take abacavir and whose genes make them more likely to have HSR.
+It can be life-threatening if the drug is not stopped right away.
+It can be prevented by testing for this tendency before the drug is used.
+It may occur 1-6 weeks after starting the drug.
 HSR has also been reported for some other ARV drugs.

 Symptoms of HSR include:

 - Nausea, vomiting